florisoft/User.Manuals/E-COMMERCE/Floriday client (M165)/M165 - Manual Floriday Client.md

 This document describes what is required and how to set up a Floriday Connection for a buyer with Florisoft.
 The stepwise explanation explains each setting and how it works with Floriday.

+**Floriday Buyer API Express:**

+Previously, this was the Floriday Buyer API Simple web service.
+It has now been changed to Floriday Buyer API Express.
+This connection was developed in collaboration with Floriday and features an entirely new synchronization method.
+It now operates through database synchronization.
+A smart local copy of the Floriday database is created, and only the changes are retrieved.
+After synchronizing the database, the offering is determined based on the local database copy.
+The initial synchronization takes approximately 1 hour, but subsequent synchronizations average about 1 minute.

+- The local data also ensures that all received data is available.
+Having a local copy of the data makes it easier to trace how the data was received, enabling much quicker resolution of issues.

+- The retrieval of the connection can now be canceled, but it remembers where you left off.
+When you retrieve the connection again, you resume from where you stopped.

+- All updates occur instantly.
+With the old connection, some changes, such as modifying the description of the selected offering, required waiting until the new offering was made available (Thursday evening).

+- To ensure that the back office, shops, cloud server, and connection continue to respond as usual, the maximum number of parties is limited to 25,000.
+In the past, there were instances where someone accidentally followed all growers, resulting in more than a million parties that needed to be processed, leading to various consequences.
+Now, the connection stops in such cases.

 ## Table of contents

 [Table of contents](#Table-of-contents)